vedph/gve-doc/model/hierarchy.md

 - a sequence is a collection with structure: order matters, duplicates allowed.
 - a list is a sequence with flexibility (dynamic size).
 - an array is a sequence with rigidity (fixed size).

-### Sparse Lines

-Finally, a corner-case entity (not included in the diagram) is represented by sparse lines of text, which happen to be disseminated in some carriers.
-These are not snapshots with all their complex annotations and transformations, but just text fragments.
-As such, their model is aligned with that of the epigram version, which here is probably going to be dropped.

 ## Cadmus for VEdition